-“If over 65% of the population are visual learners, there are millions whose learning is limited by textbooks.”
+“If over 65% of the population are visual learners, there are millions whose learning is limited by using textbooks alone.”

-If research indicates that 60% of the population are visual learners, it is important that we understand and appreciate the benefits and effectiveness of Visual Learning in the way we educate students today.
-And possibly an even more important question that we should ask ourselves about the way we educate our students today, “Are visual learners restricted by our focus on textbooks as a means by which to deliver information to them?”
+If research indicates that 60% of the population are visual learners, it is important that we understand and appreciate the benefits and effectiveness of visual learning in the way we educate students today.
+And an important question that we should ask ourselves about the way we educate our students today, “Are visual learners restricted by our focus on textbooks as a means by which to deliver information to them?”

-Here at Zane we have realized over the last 7 years of working with students with Dyslexia and reading difficulties, that Visual Learning provides an immediate solution for them.
+Here at Zane we have realized over the last 10 years of working with students with Dyslexia and reading difficulties, that visual learning provides an immediate and highly effective solution for them.
+At the same time we live in a time where the internet has brought connectivity to everyone and we see the impact of and preference for visual learning in all forms of activity.

-While Visual Learning is just one of the four main preferred learning styles, research indicates that a significant 65 percent of the population today are visual learners, or prefer learning visually as a way to learn and process information.
+While visual learning is just one of the four main preferred learning styles, research indicates that a significant 65 percent of the population today are visual learners, or prefer visual learning as a way to learn and process most information.
+And the success of YouTube, Vimeo and other video broadcasting platforms demonstrates that.

-Arguably this doesn’t necessarily mean that over half the student population relies on learning using imagery alone.
-Some combine visual learning with one or more of the other three preferred Learning Styles; Aural/Auditory Learning (where the user prefers the use of Sound or Music), Verbal/Linguistic Learning (using words in reading, speech and writing), or Physical/Kinesthetic Learning (using your body, hands and sense of touch).
+This doesn’t necessarily mean that over half the student population relies on learning using pictures or videos alone.
+Many combine Visual Learning with one or more of the other three preferred Learning Styles; Aural or Auditory Learning (where the user prefers the use of Sound or Music), Verbal/Linguistic Learning (using words in reading, speech and writing), or Physical/Kinesthetic Learning (using your body, hands and sense of touch).

-Evidence surrounds us today to support the claim that Visual Learning is increasingly prevalent in society with all aspects of the online world using video and images to deliver messages as the use of computers, tablets and mobile phones become increasingly popular.
-In fact marketing and advertizing is also dominated by the use of visual imagery.
+Evidence surrounds us today to support the claim that visual learning is increasingly prevalent in society with all aspects of the online world using video and images to deliver messages as the use of computers, tablets and mobile phones become increasingly popular.
+In fact marketing and advertising is also dominated by the use of visual imagery.

-At our sister website Zane Education, we focus heavily on the use of video as a visual learning resource to deliver K-12 curriculum learning.
+Using our online learning platform Zane Education, we focus heavily on the use of video as a visual learning resource to deliver K-12 curriculum learning.
 What is so impressive about the video is its ability to take complex ideas and make them easily understandable.
+At the same time visual learning is a very effective learning tool for many students that benefit from Special Needs Education.

 Zane Education seeks to better provide for Visual Learners by also combining the use of subtitles and captions with each video to also cater for needs of the Auditory Learner and the Verbal/Linguistic Learner, even using highlighted words in those subtitles to identify and deliver the meaning of those words important to the learning of each specific topic.